 nothing beats the beautiful color of beetroots! add it to your favorite hummus recipe to create a festive touch.

-yield : 2 cups ingredients: 1 ½ can of chickpeas, drained and rinsed 1 large, cooked beetroot 1 lemon, juice only 2 garlic cloves 2 tbsp tahini 2 tsp ground cumin ¼ cup of extra virgin olive oil ½ tsp salt and black pepper or to taste instructions : place all the ingredients, except for the olive oil, in your blender and blend until smooth. drizzle in the olive oil and blend again slowly to incorporate. transfer to a nice bowl, garnish with edible flowers or seasonal herbs and serve with crudités or bread for dipping. or – for more depth of flavor and if you have the time – roast the beets first!
+yield : 2 cups ingredients: 1 ½ can of chickpeas, drained, rinsed, cooked 1 large, cooked beetroot 1 lemon, juice only 2 garlic cloves 2 tbsp tahini 2 tsp ground cumin ¼ cup of extra virgin olive oil ½ tsp salt and black pepper or to taste instructions : place all the ingredients, except for the olive oil, in your blender and blend until smooth. drizzle in the olive oil and blend again slowly to incorporate. transfer to a nice bowl, garnish with edible flowers or seasonal herbs and serve with crudités or bread for dipping. or – for more depth of flavor and if you have the time – roast the beets first!

 *you could also use sprouted chickpeas. check the webshop for the chickpea sprouting seeds by ‘de peuleschil’ or check the classes page for information on sprouting workshops.

 rosemary-roasted red grapes

 this is a great matthew kenney recipe! it can be turned into a sweet or savory dish.